goatface/ascii2ntuple/sudoku/README.md

 # What is it?
 This is a primitive basis for solving a Sudoku puzzle.
-To run it, call `root in.C`
+To run it, call `root in.C` (to quit ROOT, type `.q` at the root prompt)

 # Where is it from?